cmu-lib/bridgesofPittsburgh/Updated_PGH/README.md

 This folder includes data and code that I used to create pseudo nodes(some README details are in this folder).

 - **add_attr.ipynb**<br>
-This is a python code file which is used to add addtional attributes from "edges.csv" and "nodes.csv" file.
+This is a python code file which is used to create street network with 900 meters buffer of Pittsburgh's city boundary, add addtional attributes from "edges.csv" and "nodes.csv" file, and save output as a graphml file.
 The input files are "edges.csv" and "nodes.csv".
 The output file is "pgh_road_marked.graphml".

 - **build_graph.py**<br>
 This is a python code file which is used for testing whether the number of edges and nodes built by networkX and OSMnx package are the same.